-The Prayer Book, as it is also called, was first published in 1549-1550.
+On again, off again The Prayer Book, as it is also called, was first published in 1549-1550.
 It contained the orders of worship for various services (morning and evening prayer, Sunday Eucharist, Ash Wednesday, and others); each service included instructions on when to stand, sit, and kneel, and the many prayers and litanies worshipers were to use.

-The Prayer Book has been revised several times-and several times suppressed.
+The Prayer Book has been revised several times-and several times

+OMMON EFFORT.
+Though Cranmer is rightly credited for the final form of the Book of Common Prayer, he worked with a committee of scholars (such as Reformer Martin Bucer) to shape his famous liturgy. suppressed.
 Cranmer himself revised it in 1552 to bring out its meaning more explicitly.
 At the same time, he attached to it a confession of faith (the Forty-Two Articles, later revised to become the Thirty-Nine Articles of Religion).
 When the young reforming king, Edward VI, died in 1553, Queen Mary attempted to restore Roman Catholicism and so banned the Prayer Book.
 After Mary's short reign, Elizabeth brought the Prayer Book back, in a slightly amended form.
-It was slightly amended again by James I in 1604, but in the English Civil War (1649-1660), when the Puritan party ruled England, it was banned again.
+It was slightly amended again by James I in 1604, but in the English regular, orderly reading and preaching of the Bible.